-IV.
-Planning through congruent needs (1980-82)
+Planning Through Congruent Needs (1980-82)

-At the 1972 SCUP Conference, William W. Vasse described the academic planning of UM-Flint in a paper titled "Faculties and Change: Academic Planning in the 1970's."
+At the 1972 SCUP conference, William W. Vasse described the academic planning of UM-Flint in a paper titled "Faculties and Change: Academic Planning in the 1970's."
 Given the resources, it is considerably easier to build buildings than it is to develop major new academic programs that will respond to the needs of an urban area.
 UM-Flint's academic planning first served to interact usefully with the planning of the riverfront campus, and second to set general guidelines for the development of professional and broad career programs that would speak to the needs of business, government, health care, and other important sectors of the Flint community.
 All programs were developed in consultation with those sectors of the community most involved and all make use of the community resources for instruction and internship opportunities.
-Some of the 'academic programs long in planning and brought on line during the past two years are the following:
+Some of the academic programs long in planning and brought on line during the past two years are the following:

-1. An MBA program was designed for the part-time student who has spent some years working in the field.
-The program is intended to be responsive to the need of General Motors and other businesses and corporations to provide promotable employees, especially engineers, with the educational experience that will make it possible for them to move into higher management positions.

-2. An MPA program was designed in cooperation with local governments and public agencies.
-Now the program will expand to include school . administrators.

-3. Health care programs have been developed in conjunction with local hospitals and other health care facilities.
-The most successful is a program that accepts certified health care personnel -- most of whom will have an associate degree -- and provides them with a course of study leading to a baccalaureate degree and preparing them for management positions.
-Local hospital management executives provide much of the instruction as adjunct faculty, and students intern in a wide range of health care facilities.

-4. In response to the UM-Flint mission to prepare baccalaureate degree students for entry-level in various professions, the University of Michigan has relocated its physical therapy program from the Ann Arbor campus to the Flint campus.
-Local hospitals and foundations have generously underwritten the program with bridging funds of half a million dollars and are supplying instructional resources, clinical facilities, and student housing.
+- An MBA program was designed for the parttime student who has spent some years working in the field.
+The program is intended to be responsive to the need of General Motors and other businesses and corporations to provide promotable employees, especially engineers, with the educational experience that will make it possible for them to move into higher management positions. - An MPA program was designed in cooperation with local governments and public agencies.
+Now the program will expand to include school administrators. - 3.
+Health care programs have been developed in conjunction with local hospitals and other health care facilities.
+The most successful is a program that accepts certified health care personnel-most of whom will have an associate degree-and provides them with a course of study leading to a baccalaureate degree and preparing them for management positions.
+Local hospital management executives provide much of the instruction as adjunct faculty, and students intern in a wide range of health care facilities. - 4.
+In response to the UM-Flint mission to prepare baccalaureate degree students for entry-level in various professions, The University of Michigan has relocated its physical therapy program from the Ann Arbor campus to the Flint campus.
+Local hospitals and foundations have generously underwritten the program with bridging funds of half a million dollars and are supplying instructional resources, clinical facilities, and student housing. - A communications program now under development of a college/community relationship that now extends well beyond the original motives that brought UM-Flint to the CBD and its riverfront campus.

-^{'+}5.
-A communications program now under development will utilize not only the University's public television station but a wide range of community resources for student internships as well.

-The mounting of such academic programs demonstrates the successful development of a college/community relationship that now extends well beyond the original motives that brought UM-Flint to the CBD and its riverfront campus.